dwyl/learn-heroku/README.md

-You know how to _create_ a web application, but that knowledge is only _useful_ if you how to _show_ the app to people!
+You know how to _create_ a web application, but that knowledge is only _useful_ if you know how to _show_ the app to people!

 ## What?